Rishabh672003/Programming-Notes/time-complexity.md

+# Time Complexity with the big O notation

 Time complexity refers to the amount of time it takes for an algorithm to execute as a function of the size of its input.
 In other words, it is a measure of the amount of time it takes an algorithm to solve a problem as the size of the problem increases.